pschool-in/curriculum/content/grammar/new-topics/pronoun-3.md

 ### Reading notes:

-A pronoun that is used to indicate ownership or possession is called as a possessive pronoun orin other words a possessive pronoun represents a noun and tells us who owns it.
-For example: his, yours, hers, mine, ours, theirs etc.
+A pronoun that is used to indicate ownership or possession is called a possessive pronoun or in other words a possessive pronoun represents a noun and tells us who owns it.
+For example: his, yours, hers, mine, ours, theirs, etc.

 Examples in sentences:
 1. That is *his* car.